UD Vecindario: History

 Unión Deportiva Vecindario was founded in 1962.
 After decades in the fourth division, it first reached the third exactly in the year 2000, being again relegated two years after.

 In 2006–07 the club first appeared in the second level, but only lasted that season, ranking eventually last.

 On 11 August 2015, the president of UD Vecindario announced the dissolution of the club.

-On May 6, 2021, the return of the Unión Deportiva Vecindario to football is signed.
+On 6 May 2021, the club was refounded as Club Desportivo Paseo Comercial de Vecindario, after Vecinklubf (founded in 2013) reached an agreement with Vecindario to use the sporting name and the colours of Vecindario.